 It is possible to sell jewelry within an online marketplace, and this is a solid option in the short term.
 However, if you view your online jewelry business as a long term project, consider creating an online store instead.
 Direct customer traffic to a beautiful store, then use beautiful product images and well-written product descriptions to convert customers.
 Choose an online store builder that provides pre-designed templates and themes.
 This will enable you to customize your store’s appearance yourself, without having to pay a developer or graphic designer.
-For more information about how to sell jewelry online in a marketplace or online store, check out this helpful article.
+For more information about how to sell jewelry online in a marketplace or an online store, check out this helpful article.

 When tackling how to sell jewelry online, it’s import to invest in quality product photography.
 Sometimes, this means working with a skilled photographer.
-Obtaining these services can be expensive, so make sure to find someone within your budget, or someone who would be open to a trade, like getting a custom piece from you if you’re a jeweler.
-Alternatively, if you’re great at taking photos, and either own or can borrow a high end camera, give it a shot.
-You will want high quality images to capture the details and colors of your work.
+Obtaining these services can be expensive, so make sure to find someone within your budget or someone who would be open to a trade, like getting a custom piece from you if you’re a jeweler.
+Alternatively, if you’re great at taking photos, and either own or can borrow a high-end camera, give it a shot.
+You will want high-quality images to capture the details and colors of your work.
 This will give your customers buying confidence, and make all the difference in converting transactions.

 Another thing to take into account is the cost of packaging materials.
 You can go no-frills, or choose to upgrade to packaging that will appeal to your niche and complement your brand.
-This may seem secondary when your main focus is how to sell jewelry online successfully, but presentation matters when you want to make good impressions with your customers.
+This may seem secondary when your main focus is on how to sell jewelry online successfully, but presentation matters when you want to make good impressions with your customers.

 6. Build Connections on Social Media

 Social media is a powerful tool for securing your space within your niche and reaching out to your potential customer base.
-Many people think that they just need to put a bunch of finished products up on social media when figuring out how to sell jewelry online succesfully.
+Many people think that they just need to put a bunch of finished products up on social media when figuring out how to sell jewelry online successfully.
 It’s actually more complex than that, but also easier to execute.

 When it comes to jewelry that you personally make, don’t shy away from in-progress shots of your pieces.
 Post beautifully staged photos of every stage, from an initial sketch to the completion of a metalwork detail.
 This will provide rich visual content and highlight the hard work that goes into each piece.
 It also leaves generates curiosity and excitement among your audience.
 If you sell vintage jewelry, share photos from your product hunts at estate sales and flea markets.
 The absolute best type of photo you can post on social media?
 A happy customer’s selfie with the product they just received from you.
-If a picture is worth a thousand words, a photo like that has to be worth a dozen five star reviews.
+If a picture is worth a thousand words, a photo like that has to be worth a dozen five-star reviews.

 Alternate these photos with images that inspire and directly relate to your work, to engage your target customers.
-Connect with fellow jewelry sellers to promote one another’s work on social media.
+Connect with fellow jewelry sellers or fashion designers to promote one another’s work on social media.
 Use relevant hashtags surrounding your niche.
 Ask your network for feedback of what they want.
-You’ll be able build a network of potential customers who are authentically engaged with your brand.
+You’ll be able to build a network of potential customers who are authentically engaged with your brand.
 To learn more about marketing your jewelry, check out this in-depth article.

 7. Listen and Adapt

 It’s important to look at your business from an analytical perspective as you master how to sell jewelry online.
 Certain styles may fly off off the shelves, while others simply don’t sell.
-Examine where you have the most sales, and higher profit margins.
+Examine where you have the most sales and higher profit margins.
 Ask for feedback.
 Take notes.
 Your customers and social media network will let you know which pieces are most appealing.
-Adjust your offerings to meet your demands of your customer base.
+Adjust your offerings to meet the demands of your customer base.

 Consider offering pieces that have a similar style, but varying levels of detail and material costs.
 This way, a customer who loves a specific style may be able to purchase an item that is otherwise cost prohibitive.
 At the same time, if a certain style is performing really well, you may want to consider offering a higher end version of the piece.

 If you make jewelry yourself, be open to collaborating with your customers and accepting custom orders.
 This requires excellent communication and creative flexibility, but the payoff is that you are more likely to receive a great review.
-You will also be able to create a portfolio of work with greater variety this way, and show your range to potential customers.
+You will also be able to create a portfolio of work with greater variety this way and show your range to potential customers.